Managing Your Network

 |---|---|---|

-| Peer can’t connect | Not in authorized_keys | shurli relay authorize <peer-id> and restart relay |
+| Peer can’t connect | Not in authorized_keys | shurli relay authorize <peer-id> (applies immediately if relay is running) |

 | “vault is sealed” on invite | Vault locked | Unseal: shurli relay unseal |